apache/incubator-devlake-website/docs/GettingStarted/HelmSetup.md

 Yes, it just set useExternal value to true while you deploy devlake with helm chart.
 Below we'll use MySQL on AWS RDS as an example.

 a.
 (Optional) Create a MySQL instance on AWS RDS following this [doc](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html), skip this step if you'd like to use an existing instance
 b.
-Proviede below values while install from helm:
+Provide below values while install from helm:

     - `mysql.useExternal`: this should be `true`
     - `mysql.externalServer`: use your RDS instance's IP address or domain name.